Baker cooks: Newcomer Mayfield rallies Rams past Vegas 17-16

-INGLEWOOD, Calif.
-(AP) — Baker Mayfield threw a 23-yard touchdown pass to Van Jefferson with 10 seconds to play to cap a 98-yard drive, and the Rams' brand-new quarterback led two TD drives late in the fourth quarter to propel Los Angeles to a shocking 17-16 victory over the Las Vegas Raiders on Thursday night.
+Mayfield could only wonder what Friday will bring in this wild week of his life, but the former No. 1 overall pick knows it probably won't be more fun than one of the most amazing moments of his bumpy NFL journey.

+“I don’t know if you could write it any better than that," Mayfield said.
+“Obviously, we’d like to be a little bit more stress-free, but it’s a pretty damn good story, I’ll be honest with you.”

-Just two days after the Rams (4-9) claimed Mayfield off waivers from Carolina, the former No. 1 pick went 22 of 35 for 230 yards and snapped the defending Super Bowl champions' six-game losing streak in dramatic fashion.
+Just two days after the Rams (4-9) claimed him, Mayfield went 22 of 35 for 230 yards — and eventually snapped the defending Super Bowl champions' six-game losing streak in dramatic style.

-Mayfield said he had “a lot of emotions” after an improbable end to a frantic four-day period which he began as a third-stringer for the Panthers and ended in celebration on the West Coast.

-“It’s a pretty damn good story,” Mayfield said.
-“I’ll be honest with you.
-It’s pretty special. ...
-I love to compete.
-I love this game.”
+“What a quick study,” Rams coach Sean McVay said.
+“He just got here five minutes ago and figured out a way to be able to do some special things tonight.”

+The Rams went on a 75-yard TD drive moments before the winning drive, the latter of which ended with Mayfield finding Jefferson behind rookie Sam Webb in the end zone.
+The 98-yard march was the longest go-ahead TD drive in the final 2 minutes of a game over the past 45 NFL seasons.

-Los Angeles trailed 16-3 after Daniel Carlson's third field goal with 12:20 to play, but Mayfield coolly engineered a 75-yard drive.
-Cam Akers made a short TD run with 3:19 left, one play after he fought for a first down at the Vegas 1 on a gritty fourth-down catch.
+Los Angeles trailed 16-3 after Daniel Carlson's third field goal with 12:20 to play, but Mayfield got the Rams moving and Cam Akers made a short TD run with 3:19 left, one play after he fought for a first down at the Vegas 1 on a gritty fourth-down catch.

-The drive included a contested 32-yard reception by Ben Skowronek, who finished with career highs of seven catches for 89 yards.
-The Rams reached the Vegas 23 with 15 seconds left, and Mayfield promptly found Jefferson behind rookie Sam Webb in the end zone, setting off a frenzied celebration in the SoFi Stadium stands.
+The Rams' defense stopped Derek Carr and the Raiders at the 2-minute warning, but AJ Cole dropped a 64-yard punt at the Rams 2.

-“Man, you forget what winning is like, and it sure is fun,” coach Sean McVay said after the Rams’ first victory since Oct.
+“Man, you forget what winning is like, and it sure is fun,” McVay said after the Rams’ first victory since Oct.
 16.

-The 98-yard march was the longest go-ahead TD drive in the final 2 minutes of a game over the past 45 NFL seasons.

 Josh Jacobs rushed for 99 yards and the only touchdown for the Raiders (5-8), whose three-game winning streak ended in humiliating fashion.
 Less than four weeks after Las Vegas lost in former ESPN analyst Jeff Saturday's NFL coaching debut with Indianapolis, the Raiders lost to a quarterback who joined his new team less than 48 hours before the game and had just one brief walkthrough practice.